lab-yue/r-docs/pages/R-intro/1-Introduction-and-preliminaries.md

 the keyboard can be used to scroll forward and backward through a _command history_.
-Once a command is located in this way, the cursor can be moved within the command using the horizontal arrow keys, and characters can be removed with the `DEL`{.key} key or added with the other keys.
+Once a command is located in this way, the cursor can be moved within the command using the horizontal arrow keys, and characters can be removed with the `DEL` key or added with the other keys.
 More details are provided later: see [The command-line editor](#The-command_002dline-editor).

 The recall and editing capabilities under UNIX are highly customizable.